domRiddle/ASF/FAQ.md

 Please, use some common sense and don't assume that you can do such crazy things only because ASF allows you to do that.
 Doing `!loot ASF` on over 1k of bots can be easily considered a **[DDoS](https://en.wikipedia.org/wiki/DDoS)** attack, and personally I'm not shocked that somebody got banned for such a thing.
 Please keep in mind some bare minimum of fair use in regards to Steam service, and _most likely_ you'll be fine.

+Second case was a guy with 170+ bots getting banned during Steam's 2017 Winter Sale.

+> Your account was blocked for violation of the agreement of the subscriber Steam.
+Judging by the exchanges and other factors, this account was used to illegally collect collectible cards on Steam, as well as related and not only commercial activities.
+> The account has been permanently blocked and Steam Support can not provide additional support on this issue.

+This case is once again very hard to analyze, because of vague response where even Steam support is not entirely sure what happened(?)
+Personally I believe that once again somebody sent massive amount of one-sided trades in a very short timespan, triggering Steam's anti-abuse mechanics.

+---

-_Most likely_, because ASF is just a tool and it's **your** decision how to use it.
+ASF is just a tool and it's **your** decision how to use it.
 It can be a helper tool idling just one single account, or a massive farming network made from thousands of bots.
 In any of those cases, I'm not offering legal advice, and you should decide yourself how you want to use it.
-I'm not hiding any information that could help you, e.g. the fact that ASF got somebody trade-banned, as I have no reason to - it's your choice what you want to do with that information.
-If you ask me - use some common sense, and I doubt you'll get in trouble.
+I'm not hiding any information that could help you, e.g. the fact that ASF got some people banned, as I have no reason to - it's your choice what you want to do with that information.
+If you ask me - use some common sense, avoid creating a massive network of bots that contains over hundred of accounts, do not trigger hundreds of trades at the same time, and you _should_ be fine.
+Every single incident of this nature for **some reason** always happened to people running massive amount of bots in the first place.
+Whether it's just a coincidence or some actual factor, that's up to you to decide.
+I'm not offering any legal advice, only giving you my thoughts that you can consider useful, or disregard them entirely and operate only on facts linked above.

 ***